polkadot-js/api/UPGRADING.md

 ### Extrinsic metadata

 In some applications, the undocumented `findFunction` has been used to determine the Api has the metadata for a specific extrinsic.
-The has been exposed on to of `GenericCall`, and it typically used in applications such as signers.
+The has been exposed on top of `GenericCall`, and it typically used in applications such as signers.
 Along with the compulsory registry, the above functions have been moved to the `Registry` itself, so if you previously had -

 ```js
 const { meta, method, section } = GenericCall.findFunction(extrinsic.callIndex);